 In-Depth Solar Technical Assistance

-In fiscal year 2015, NREL is offering 1-2 rounds of in-depth technical assistance to cities and states targeting policy and programmatic improvements that will open and develop markets for distributed generation (DG), specifically solar rooftop photovoltaics (PV).
+In fiscal year 2015, NREL is offering in-depth technical assistance to cities and states targeting policy and programmatic improvements that will open and develop markets for distributed generation (DG), specifically solar rooftop photovoltaics (PV).
 This assistance is not a financial award.
 Rather, successful applicants are partnered with NREL expert staff to determine the most effective use of assistance in forwarding market opening policies and programs.

 Types of Assistance Available